 But just in case you aren’t, know that it is absolutely fine.
 You don’t have to figure it all at once.
 Nobody does, and nobody can, no matter how hard they try.

 Yes, life is unpredictable but life is the greatest teacher too.
 When things get out of your control, you must know that God is preparing you for a better tomorrow.
 After all, a diamond has to go through a lot to achieve that lustrous texture and strength.
 So do all of us.
 The only question is if we have the patience and courage to bear it.
 The only question is if we have that self-belief and faith to come out stronger and better than our setbacks.

 Today, I am working day and night to become the woman of my vision.
 I am learning and growing every day so that I can build a life for myself where I am happy, successful, independent, and living a good life with my family.

 But, while I am onto it, I have days when I look back and think about the “most” difficult phase of my life and how I passed it.
 I was clueless and confused at that time.
 But, today when I look back, I smile cherishing that time.
 I have a smile of satisfaction and I unapologetically thank god that he made me go through it.
 The supposed hardships I faced then have contributed to making me the woman I am today – ambitious, family-oriented, and knowing the importance of independence.

-I will be turning 24 in March.
-Therefore, these are the 3 things I want to say to my younger self and affirm her that while the time is miserable for her today, 6 years later she will happy, satisfied, and chasing her dreams as strong women do.
+I am 26 now.
+Therefore, these are the 3 things I want to say to my younger self and affirm her that while the time is miserable for her today, down the line she will be happy, satisfied, and chasing her dreams as strong women do.

 - Cry as much as you want but never question your worth